 • feeling that life has lost its meaning

-I am currently interviewing people to join a new group, meeting in Leeds City Centre on Thursday evenings.
-This group meets weekly, for forty groups per year and costs £140 per month.
+I currently run a group in Leeds, meeting in Leeds City Centre on Thursday evenings st 5.30 pm.
+This group meets weekly, for forty groups per year, and costs £140 per month.

 Before deciding to join the group I meet with you individually to talk about what kinds of help you need, and whether a group is likely to be helpful for you.